Public and Community Service Studies

 Are you an idealist who wants to change the world?
 Want to be part of a dynamic, engaging learning community that connects your classes with real-world problem-solving?
 Hope to have a career that serves society?
 Then the public and community service studies (PSP) major is right for you.
 PSP offers an interdisciplinary curriculum focused on solving real-world problems.
 PSP students work closely with faculty and community partners to research and address complex issues and then reflect on this shared work to develop the leadership skills necessary for making positive social change.
 The department’s innovative curriculum, the first of its kind in the country, continues to make it a pioneer and leader in community-engaged, experiential learning.

-Public and Community Service Department
+Public and Community Service

 Feinstein 315